I’m not perfect…

 I eventually hit the road to explore perspective and after several years, I was ready to create my own space and headed to the Black Hills.
-It is here that I share a great space with my brother and hold clinics of my own on the topic of perspective.
+It is here that I share a great space with my brother and hold clinics of my own on the topic of perspective, as well as host masterminds who otherwise are virtual.

 I’ve been facilitating alliances and masterminds and feed my travel urges by hitting the road for speaking engagements and one on one consultations.